x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/7-Strings.md

 <br>

 `American Standard Code for Information Interchange (ASCII)`
 ASCII is a character encoding standard used to represent text in computers and other devices that use text.
+ACSII defines a mapping of binary values to human readable characters.
 > * defines a set of 128 characters, where each character is represented by a unique 7-bit binary number.
 > * forms the basis for more extensive character encoding schemes like Unicode.